 The Lower Gastrointestinal Hemorrhage episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who receive inpatient non-surgical treatment for acute bleeding in the lower gastrointestinal tract during the performance period.
 The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This acute inpatient medical condition measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from the clinical event that opens, or “triggers,” the episode through 35 days after the trigger.

-Gastrointestinal bleeding is the most common cause of hospitalizations among gastrointestinal diseases, with over 500,000 patients hospitalized annually.
-3,4 Lower gastrointestinal bleeding is responsible for approximately 30 to 40% of all gastrointestinal bleeding cases, with an incidence of around 36 per 100,000 persons.5,6 Morbidity and mortality due to gastrointestinal (GI) bleeds increase significantly for patients who are older and for those with pre-existing medical conditions, leading to higher costs and resource use, including for Medicare patients.7 With application of an effective measurement tool, opportunities for improvement in care of lower gastrointestinal bleeding include better methods for characterizing patients at higher risk for rebleeding, better approaches to treatment and ongoing management to reduce the incidence of recurrent bleeding, and improving the use of early intervention strategies to mitigate the risk for catastrophic bleeding and other associated downstream complications.
-The Lower Gastrointestinal Hemorrhage episode-based cost measure was recommended for development by an expert clinician committee—the Gastrointestinal Disease Management - Medical and Surgical Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
-Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific expert workgroup provided extensive, detailed input on this measure
+Gastrointestinal bleeding is the most common cause of hospitalizations among gastrointestinal diseases, with over 500,000 patients hospitalized annually.3,4 Lower gastrointestinal bleeding is responsible for approximately 30 to 40% of all gastrointestinal (GI) bleeding cases, with an incidence of around 36 per 100,000 persons.5,6 Morbidity and mortality due to GI bleeds increase significantly for patients who are older and for those with pre-existing medical conditions, leading to higher costs and resource use, including for Medicare patients.7 With application of an effective measurement tool, opportunities for improvement in care of lower gastrointestinal bleeding include better methods for characterizing patients at higher risk for re-bleeding, better approaches to treatment and ongoing management to reduce the incidence of recurrent bleeding, and improving the use of early intervention strategies to mitigate the risk for catastrophic bleeding and other associated downstream complications.
+The Lower Gastrointestinal Hemorrhage episode-based cost measure was selected for development based on input from an expert clinician committee—the Gastrointestinal Disease Management - Medical and Surgical Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
+Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific clinician expert workgroup provided extensive, detailed input on this measure.

 The Lower Gastrointestinal Hemorrhage cost measure uses the following data sources: